A Streetcar Named Desire: Plot

 The next morning, Blanche rushes to Stella and describes Stanley as subhuman, though Stella assures Blanche that she and Stanley are fine.
 Stanley overhears the conversation but keeps silent.
 When Stanley comes in, Stella hugs and kisses him, letting Blanche know that her low opinion of Stanley does not matter.

 As the weeks pass, the friction between Blanche and Stanley continues to grow.
 Blanche has hope in Mitch, and tells Stella that she wants to go away with him and not be anyone's problem.
 During a meeting between the two, Blanche confesses to Mitch that once she was married to a young man, Allan Grey, whom she later discovered in a sexual encounter with an older man.
 Grey later killed himself when Blanche told him she was disgusted with him.
 The story touches Mitch, who tells Blanche that they need each other.
 Mitch also has lost someone and seems to have empathy with Blanche's situation.

-Later, Stanley repeats gossip to Stella from a seedy salesman with contacts in Laurel, that Blanche was fired from her teaching job for involvement with an under-aged student and that she lived at a hotel known for prostitution.
+Later, Stanley repeats gossip to Stella from a seedy salesman with contacts in Laurel that Blanche was fired from her teaching job for involvement with an under-age student and that she lived at a hotel known for prostitution.
 Stella erupts in anger over Stanley's cruelty after he reveals he has already told Mitch.
-Later that evening, at Blanche's birthday party, there is an empty seat at the table for Mitch, who doesn't show up.
-Stanley gives Blanche a birthday "present", a one-way ticket back to Laurel by Greyhound Bus.
-An argument ensues between Stella and Stanley but is cut short as Stella goes into unexpected labor and is taken by her husband to the hospital.
+Later that evening, at Blanche's birthday party, there is an empty seat at the table for Mitch.
+Stanley gives Blanche a birthday "present", a one-way ticket back to Laurel by Greyhound bus.
+An argument ensues between Stella and Stanley, but is cut short as Stella goes into unexpected labor and is taken by her husband to the hospital.

 As Blanche waits at home alone, Mitch arrives and confronts Blanche with the stories that Stanley has told him.
 She eventually confesses that the stories are true.
 She pleads for forgiveness.
 An angry and humiliated Mitch rejects her.
-Nevertheless, he demands intimacy with her, suggesting that it's his right since he has waited for so long for nothing.
+Nevertheless, he demands sex from her, suggesting that it is his right since he has waited for so long for nothing.
 Blanche threatens to cry fire and tells him to get out.

 Stanley returns home to find Blanche alone in the apartment.
 She has descended into another fantasy about an old suitor coming to provide financial support and take her away from New Orleans.
-She falsely claims that Mitch had asked for her forgiveness but she had rejected him.
+She falsely claims that Mitch had asked for her forgiveness, but she had rejected him.
 Stanley goes along with the act before angrily scorning Blanche's lies, hypocrisy and behavior, and calling out her lie about Mitch.
 He advances toward her; in response, she threatens to attack him with a broken bottle, but is overpowered.
 Blanche collapses on the floor and Stanley is last seen taking her unconscious into his bed.